 The Board regularly monitors the operational and financial performance of the Company's activities.
 It monitors and receives advice on all areas of operation and financial risk and implements strategies to manage these risks.
-These include overseeing and managing the Covid-19 related risks which now confront all entities.
 The Board ensures that good internal control systems are in place and monitors compliance with these systems.
 Comprehensive operating and capital budgets, and cash flow forecasts, are prepared by the Chief Financial Officer and presented for approval to the Board periodically.